 The Conservatives win a second general election

-The Suez crisis in Egypt.
-Britain sends troops but is soon forced to withdraw.
+During the Suez crisis in Egypt, Britain sends troops but is soon forced to withdraw.
 The event proves that Britain is no longer a great power.

 The first nuclear power station opens at Calder Hall

 Cars are becoming increasingly common.
 A survey shows 32% of households own one.

 1960 Britain is becoming increasingly affluent.
 A survey shows 44% of households own a washing machine.